 I know there’s a lot we’ve left out but we will be adding to this list to make it a giant guide to all the available exercise gear in the near future.

-Let us know your thoughts on our beginner’s guide to gym equipment in the comments.
+Let us know your thoughts on our beginner’s guide to gym equipment names in the comments.
 Give it a share if you’ve found it helpful.